-- 6.14 The creditworthiness service provided by Link Asset Services is used to assess the creditworthiness of counterparties.
+- 6.12 The creditworthiness service provided by Link Asset Services is used to assess the creditworthiness of counterparties.
 The service provided by Link Asset Services uses a sophisticated modelling approach with credit ratings from the three main rating agencies Fitch, Moody's and Standard and Poor's, forming the core element.
-However, it does not rely solely on the current credit ratings of counterparties but also uses the following information as overlays which are combined in a weighted scoring system: - Credit watches and credit outlooks from credit rating agencies. - Credit Default Swap spreads, financial agreements that compensate the buyer in the event of a default, which give an early warning of likely changes in credit ratings. - Sovereign ratings to select counterparties from only the most creditworthy countries. - 6.15 The end product of this modelling system is a series of colour code bands which indicate the relative creditworthiness of counterparties.
+However, it does not rely solely on the current credit ratings of counterparties but also uses the following information as overlays which are combined in a weighted scoring system: - Credit watches and credit outlooks from credit rating agencies. - Credit Default Swap spreads, financial agreements that compensate the buyer in the event of a default, which give an early warning of likely changes in credit ratings. - Sovereign ratings to select counterparties from only the most creditworthy countries. - 6.13 The end product of this modelling system is a series of colour code bands which indicate the relative creditworthiness of counterparties.
 These colour codes are also used by the Commissioner to determine the duration for investments and are therefore referred to as durational bands.
 The Commissioner is satisfied that this service gives the required level of security for its investments.
-It is also a service which the Commissioner would not be able to replicate using in-house resources. - 6.16 Sole reliance will not be placed on the use of this external service.
-In addition the Commissioner will also use market data and information, information on government support for banks and the credit ratings of the government support. - 6.17 The Commissioner has also determined the minimum long-term, short-term and other credit ratings it deems to be "high" for each category of investment.
+It is also a service which the Commissioner would not be able to replicate using in-house resources. - 6.14 Sole reliance will not be placed on the use of this external service.
+In addition the Commissioner will also use market data and information, information on government support for banks and the credit ratings of the government support. - 6.15 The Commissioner has also determined the minimum long-term, short-term and other credit ratings it deems to be "high" for each category of investment.
 These "high" ratings allow investments to be classified as specified investments, where they are sterling denominated and of 365 days or less.
 The Commissioner's approved limits for the "high" credit rating for deposit takers are as follows:

-High Rated Fitch Moody's Standard & Poor's
+High Rated Fitch Moody's Standard & Poor's Short term (ability to repay short term debt) FI+ P-I A-I+ Long term (ability to repay long term debt) AA- Aa3 AA- MMF Rating AAAmmf AAA-mf AAAm

-Short term F1+ P-1 A-1+

-(ability to repay short term debt)

-Long term AA- Aa3 AA-

-(ability to repay long term debt)

-MMF Rating AAAmmf AAA-mf AAAm